c-esswein/standard-comment-server/README.md

 ORM.save(c2);
 ```

-Retrieve comments without sentiment: get 100 comments repeatedly as long as no one without sentiment are left
+Retrieve comments without sentiment: get 100 comments repeatedly as long as no one without sentiment is left
 ```java
 List<Comment> commentsWithoutSentiment;
 		do {